tkoyama010/tkoyama010/README.md

 - [PyVista: 3D plotting and mesh analysis through a streamlined interface for the Visualization Toolkit (VTK)](https://github.com/pyvista/pyvista)
 - [GetFEM: Open source library of Finite Element Method](https://github.com/getfem-doc/getfem)

-I am as passionate about translating open source Japanese documentation as I am about open source development.
+I am as passionate about translating open-source Japanese documentation as I am about open-source development.
-This is to help people like me who have a handicap in English.
+I am the only member of the following documentation Japanese translation project, but it is open to other contributors.
-I have found a great group of people with whom I collaborate on open source development, but I do 100% of the Japanese translation work.
+I am aims to help people like me who have a handicap in English to access our library.

 - [PyVista日本語ドキュメント](https://pyvista.github.io/pyvista-docs-dev-ja/)
 - [GetFEM日本語ドキュメント](https://getfem.readthedocs.io/ja/latest/)